oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 This specification is the work of the OAuth Working Group, and its starting point was based on the contents of the following specifications: OAuth 2.0 Authorization Framework (RFC 6749), OAuth 2.0 for Native Apps (RFC 8252), OAuth Security Best Current Practice, and OAuth 2.0 for Browser-Based Apps.
 The editors would like to thank everyone involved in the creation of those specifications upon which this is built.

-The editors would also like to thank the following individuals for their ideas, feedback, corrections, and wording that helped shape this version of the specification: Andrii Deinega, Bob Hamburg, Brian Campbell, Daniel Fett, Deng Chao, Emelia Smith, Falko, Filip Skokan, Joseph Heenan, Justin Richer, Karsten Meyer zu Selhausen, Michael Jones, Michael Peck, Roberto Polli, Tim Würtele and Vittorio Bertocci.
+The editors would also like to thank the following individuals for their ideas, feedback, corrections, and wording that helped shape this version of the specification: Andrii Deinega, Bob Hamburg, Brian Campbell, Daniel Fett, Deng Chao, Emelia Smith, Falko, Filip Skokan, Goutam Adwant, Joseph Heenan, Justin Richer, Karsten Meyer zu Selhausen, Michael Jones, Michael Peck, Roberto Polli, Tim Würtele and Vittorio Bertocci.

 Discussions around this specification have also occurred at the OAuth Security Workshop in 2021 and 2022.
 The authors thank the organizers of the workshop (Guido Schmitz, Steinar Noem, and Daniel Fett) for hosting an event that's conducive to collaboration and community input.